baosia/paper-grabber/README.md

 Python version: 3.x

 Dependencies/Libraries:
-requests
-bs4 (for BeautifulSoup)
+requests, bs4 (for BeautifulSoup), and pandas.
-pandas

 Output file path is formatted for Windows